2016-2017 Undergraduate & Graduate Catalog

 Students may also choose up to 3 credits of electives outside of the criminal justice curricula.
 These credits must be pre-approved by the MCJ Graduate Program Coordinator.

-Project or Thesis
+Comprehensive Examination or Thesis